Ottawa family anxiously awaiting reunification with relatives left homeless by earthquake in Turkey | CBC News

 IRCC 'reviewing its options'

-Logan and the Hijazis said they would like to see an expedited process for urgent immigration cases like the Masris'.
+Logan and the Hijazis said they would like to see an expedited process for urgent immigration cases like this.

 So far, the only update they've received from Immigration, Refugees and Citizenship Canada (IRCC) is that their application is "actively being processed."